Expert Help in Identifying Protected Trees within Northern Beaches

 Preservation order search

-In order to search for a preservation order you must contact Secretary of State, Department of the Environment.
-They can determine whether the tree is in the protected zone and provide you with the necessary information and guidance.
+To search for a preservation order you must contact secretary of state for Environment.
+They can determine if the tree is protected and will provide the information you require and direction.

 FAQs: